 Wait a few minutes after pouring.
 Many bubbles will rise and disappear naturally before you need to take any action.

 These three steps together will help you achieve a clear, glossy resin finish every time.
+For the full step-by-step guide, read: How to Remove Bubbles from Resin →

 An uneven surface can ruin the final look of your resin art.
 Here are the most common reasons and fixes.